 Don’t cut calories drastically.
 You still need to build up your strength and nutrients, so eat sensibly.
 Avoid sugar, high-fat foods, and alcohol.

 If you’re breastfeeding, you need to take in about 500 calories more per day than before you were pregnant.
 It’s more important to get enough nutrients than to skip meals to lose weight faster.
 If you restrict calories, your milk supply will decrease.
-You’ll lose weight from breastfeeding and exercise rather than dieting.
+You’ll lose weight from breastfeeding and exercising rather than dieting.
 Your body needs plenty of healthy calories for recovery and energy.

 Remember, it took you nine months to gain your baby weight, so be kind to yourself.
 If you lose weight gradually, it’s more likely to stay off.
 Many women take stress about weight loss after pregnancy.
 However, you do not have to.
 I can understand that it is complicated to do things altogether.
 If you follow the above 10 tips for weight loss postpartum will help you to achieve your goals.